 Brightness Control Menu

-This menu offers several options for fine-tuning your Radius displays to your studio's ambient lighting.
+This menu offers several options for setting the control surfaces to your studio's ambient lighting.
 All values are expressed in percent.
 The default setting will be suitable for most studio environments, however you may make adjustments as needed.